 The Indigenous Pathway is designed to be an introduction to post-secondary education.
 You’ll get to take your time adjusting to College-level studying by taking four part-time courses over the span of two semesters.
 Once you complete these courses you can use them as electives and continue your education in a variety of programs at Douglas College, meaning you’ll be able to discover what you’re passionate about before having to pick a program.

-Please note that the Indigenous Pathway is a curated group of courses and does not provide a credential.
+Please note that the Indigenous Pathway is a curated group of courses and does not provide a credential or certificate.

 Strengthening Family Spirit: